F5Networks/f5-ci-docs/docs/cloudfoundry/index.rst

 BIG-IP Local Traffic Manager Services
 -------------------------------------

-You can apply existing BIG-IP health monitors, policies, and SSL profiles to the virtual server(s) the |cf-long| creates.
+You can apply existing BIG-IP health monitors, policies, and SSL profiles to the virtual server(s) and pools the |cf-long| creates.
 Likewise, you can select any load balancing mode that exists on the BIG-IP device.
 Define the |cfctlr| `configuration parameters </products/connectors/cf-bigip-ctlr/latest/index.html#configuration-parameters>`_ in your :ref:`Application Manifest <create-application-manifest>`.